What is the Care Quality Commission?

-In most cases, inspection reports include CQC ratings.
-These can help providers to compare services and make choices about care.
+In most cases, inspection reports include a rating.
+These can help users compare services and make choices about care.

-There are four ratings – and the CQC will give a rating for each of its key lines of enquiry (KLOEs) as well as an overall rating for the service.
+There are four ratings – and the CQC will give a rating for each key line of enquiry as well as an overall rating for the service.

 - Outstanding – The service is performing exceptionally well. staff are delivering an exceptional and innovative service with a culture that considers imaginative ways to manage risk and increase people’s opportunities.
 Careworkers are supported to find creative ways to support people to live a full life and can build strong relationships with service users and their families.

 - Good – The service is performing well and meeting expectations by delivering an effective and consistent level of care.
 The provider has demonstrated a robust quality assurance system, which shows a focus on quality, lessons being learned and staff being held to account.

 - Requires improvement – The service is not performing as well as it should and has been told how it must improve.
 Quality of care is not consistently safe, and care isn’t provided in line with the latest legislation, guidelines and good practice.

 - Inadequate – The service is performing badly and action has been taken against the person or organisation that runs it.
 The provider is in breach of one or more regulations and is not meeting some of the fundamental standards.
 Service users are receiving care that may be unsafe, careworkers are not supported.

 Latest CQC guidance

 The CQC produces new guidance on care all the time.
 Below we have summed up some of the most recent guidance in which technology has an important role.

 Want to know how to ace a CQC inspection?